Cyril E. King Airport: Terminal

-Cyril E. King Airport Terminal Modernization and Expansion Project
+Cyril E. King Airport Terminal Modernization and Expansion Projects

-There are plans to expand the Cyril E. King Airport terminal to include a second departure lounge on the second floor as well as install jet bridges and move airport offices to the third floor.
-A $230 million modernization plan for the airport was unveiled by Governor Kenneth E. Mapp in June 2018.
+Plans to expand the Cyril E. King Airport terminal include a new departure lounge on the second floor and the installation of jet bridges.
+A $230 million modernization plan for the airport was announced in June 2018.

 The airport upgrades will include a pedestrian bridge as well as a ferry terminal to improve transportation.

 On September 3, 2019 the VIPA board approved a $175 million budget for FY 2020.

-Delegate Plaskett announced three transportation grants for V.I.
+In 2019, Congressional delegate Stacey Plaskett announced new Transportation Department grants to V.I.
 Airports to redesign the apron and improve lighting on the Cyril E. King airport runway, as well as to improve the runway at Henry E. Rohlsen Airport.

-On November 22, 2019, the Transportation Department awarded a $2 million grant for the Cyril E. King Airport's modernization.
+On November 22, 2019, the Transportation Department officially awarded a $2 million grant for the Cyril E. King Airport's modernization.
 VIPA said that phase one of construction would begin in April.
 Each of the four phases may take from 18 to 24 months to complete, for a total of 6–8 years and a cost of $250 million.

-On Wednesday, May 26, 2021, the Cyril E. King Airport began the groundbreaking for phase 1.
+On Wednesday, May 26, 2021, the Cyril E. King Airport broke ground for phase 1 construction.